AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

  - **Scalability** AWS has some restrictions in its infrastructure.
 For instance, the route entry limit of 100 restricts how many on-prem CIDRs and VPC CIDRs can be carried on a transit GW.
 Aviatrix's solution overcomes that limitation.

-Read more about the differences here:  `blog on the differences. <https://www.aviatrix.com/blog/aviatrix-global-transit-solution-differ-csr-solution/>`_
+Read more about the differences in this blog post:  `How Does Aviatrix Global Transit Solution Differ from the CSR Solution? <https://www.aviatrix.com/blog/aviatrix-global-transit-solution-differ-csr-solution/>`_

 How does Aviatrix Transit Network work?
 ----------------------------------------